Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

 glTF model viewer together.
 In the next post, we'll look at how to pass additional data to our shaders (e.g., uniform buffers), using bind groups.
-If you run into issues getting the example to work, [check out the code](/assets/webgpu_triangle.js) for rendering the triangle shown above, or get in touch via [Twitter](https://twitter.com/_wusher) or email.
+If you run into issues getting the example to work, [check out the code](/assets/webgpu_triangle.js) for rendering the triangle in Figure 3, or get in touch via [Twitter](https://twitter.com/_wusher) or email.

 Although WebGPU is in its early stages, here are a few useful resources